mihaelasandrea/second-chance-web/README.md

 1. [Techsini](https://techsini.com/)
     - Techsini was used to capture the mock-ups.
 # Testing
+## Functionality
+### Navigation bar
+-   Fixed navigation bar.
+It stays on top while scrolling down the page.
+-   Top left brand (logo) section.
+When click it links to the home page and brings the user from any other webpage to the home page.
+-   Top right the internal links to the main webpages when the user is not logged in: Home, Log in, Register, Contact Us.
+The user can visit the home page where the ads are displayed, log in/register or submit a contact form.
+-   When the user is logged in, the navbar displays Home, My Account, Post Ad, Log Out and Contact Us pages.
+-   On mobile devices the navbar displays an active burger-menu icon.
+If clicked, the icon displays the list of all functional page links.
+### Ads
+-   Are displayed all on the home page.
+-   The card reveal opens up by clicking on the photo or title of the card-content.
+It closes back by ckicking on the x symbol.
+### Search bar
+-   The user can search ads by typing inside the search bar words selected from the title, description and category name sections of the cards.
+-   The reset button brings the user back to the home page to all ads.
+### Redirect pages
+-   If the user tries to register with a username which already exists in the database, the message "Username already exists" flashes and the user gets redirected to log in page.
+-   If the user tries to log in with a username which doesn't exist in the database, the message "Username doesn't exists" flashes and the user gets redirected to register page.
+### Flash messages
+-   When a new ad is posted the user gets the "Ad successfully posted" message.
+-   When an existing ad is edited the user gets the "Ad successfully updated" message.
+-   When an existing ad is deleted the user gets the "Ad successfully deleted" message.
+-   When a new user is registered the user gets the "Registration Successful" message.
+-   When an existing user logs in the user gets the "Welcome (username)" message.
+-   When an existing user logs in the user gets the "Welcome (username)" message.
+-   When an existing user logs in with an incorrect username or password the user gets the "Incorrect User or/and Password" message.
+-   When an existing user logs out the user gets the "You have been logged out" message.
+-   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
+-   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
+### Cancel Buttons
+-   For each submitting type of buttons, the user have the cancel buttons which redirects the user back to the home page.
+### Footer section
+-   The footer section is fixed on the bottom of all the web pages.
+-   The external social media links from the footer sections open in an external window.
 ## Testing User Stories from User Experience (UX) Section
 ### **Testing Buyer User Stories**
 1. **As a buyer user I want to be able to easily find the products I'm looking for buying.**